Skip to main content

 Properties to update on the user profile.

-Track user progression through your product lifecycle.
-All stage methods require either email or userId.
+Track contact progression through your product lifecycle.
+These methods require at least one of fingerprint, email, or userId.

-Mark a user as activated.
+Mark a contact as activated.
 Typically called after a user completes onboarding or a key activation milestone.

 email: 'user@example.com',